- Jane McAdam

 Professor Jane McAdam (BA (Hons), LLB (Hons) (Sydney), DPhil (Oxford)) is Scientia Professor of Law and the Director of the Andrew & Renata Kaldor Centre for International Refugee Law at UNSW.
 She holds an Australian Research Council Future Fellowship, and is a non-resident Senior Fellow at the Brookings Institution in Washington DC and a Research Associate at the University of Oxford’s Refugee Studies Centre.
 She is joint Editor-in-Chief of the International Journal of Refugee Law.

 Jane publishes widely in the area of international refugee law, in particular on complementary protection and climate change-related displacement and migration.
-She is the author of Climate Change, Forced Migration, and International Law (Oxford University Press, Oxford, 2012), Climate Change and Australia: Warming to the Global Challenge (with B Saul, S Sherwood, T Stephens and J Slezak, Federation Press, Sydney, 2012), Complementary Protection in International Refugee Law (Oxford University Press, Oxford, 2007), The Refugee in International Law (with GS Goodwin-Gill, 3rd edn, Oxford University Press, Oxford, 2007); and the editor of The Global Reach of European Refugee Law (with H Lambert and M Fullerton; Cambridge University Press, Cambridge, 2013), Climate Change and Displacement: Multidisciplinary Perspectives (Hart Publishing, Oxford, 2010) and Forced Migration, Human Rights and Security (Hart Publishing, Oxford, 2008).
+She is the author of Refugees: Why Seeking Asylum Is Legal and Australia's Policies Are Not (with F Chong, UNSW Press, Sydney, 2014), Climate Change, Forced Migration, and International Law (Oxford University Press, Oxford, 2012), Climate Change and Australia: Warming to the Global Challenge (with B Saul, S Sherwood, T Stephens and J Slezak, Federation Press, Sydney, 2012), Complementary Protection in International Refugee Law (Oxford University Press, Oxford, 2007), The Refugee in International Law (with GS Goodwin-Gill, 3rd edn, Oxford University Press, Oxford, 2007); and the editor of The Global Reach of European Refugee Law (with H Lambert and M Fullerton; Cambridge University Press, Cambridge, 2013), Climate Change and Displacement: Multidisciplinary Perspectives (Hart Publishing, Oxford, 2010) and Forced Migration, Human Rights and Security (Hart Publishing, Oxford, 2008).

 Jane's four-year Australian Research Council Future Fellowship is entitled 'Moving with Dignity: A Human Rights Approach to Slow-Onset Climate Change-Related Displacement and Relocation in the Pacific'.
 Drawing on the experiences of Pacific island communities that were relocated to other countries in the 1940s, the project examines the potential legal, policy and governance ramifications of resettling whole communities today.
 In 2012, Jane completed an Australian Research Council Discovery Grant entitled 'Weathering Uncertainty: Climate Change "Refugees" and International Law', which critically examined the extent to which States have obligations to 'protect' people displaced by the impacts of climate change under international refugee law, international human rights law, and international law on statelessness.
 Her other Australian Research Council Discovery Grant on 'Immigration Restriction and the Racial State, c 1880 to the Present' examines the history of medico-legal border control in the Asia-Pacific region.
 This grant is held in conjunction with two historians, Professor Alison Bashford at the University of Sydney and Dr Sunil Amrith at the University of London.